 Take Control of Your Budget yourself – a Solution to the 2x Budget Issue

-Last year Google announced OVERDELIVERY (or the 2x Budget Issue) which caused a great deal of confusion for AdWords managers.
-Despite Google’s attempt at clarifying the change, many questions remained.
+Last year Google Ads announced OVERDELIVERY (or the 2x Budget Issue) which caused a great deal of confusion for Google Ads managers.
+Despite Google Ads’s attempt at clarifying the change, many questions remained.

 What happens if new campaigns are opened in the middle of the month?
 And what about campaigns scheduled to run on certain days of the week – will the monthly charging limit be adjusted accordingly?